When is a Good Time to Refinance Your Mortgage?

 When interest rates fall, homeowners sometimes have the opportunity to refinance an existing loan that, without much change in the monthly payment, has a significantly shorter term.
 For a 30 year fixed rate mortgage on the same $100,000 home, refinancing from 9% to 5.5$ can cut the term in half to 15 years with only a slight change in the monthly payment.
 The payments change depending on the rate etc., so doing the math and seeing what works is best to do beforehand.

 Refinancing to Tap Equity or Consolidate Debt

-While the previously mentioned reasons to refinance are all financially sound, mortgage refinancing can be a slippery slope to never ending debt.
+While the previously mentioned reasons to refinance are all financially sound, mortgage refinancing can be a slippery slope to never-ending debt.
 Homeowners often access the equity in their homes to cover major expenses, such as the costs of home remodelling or a child’s college education.
 These homeowners may justify the refinancing by the fact that remodelling adds value to the home or that the interest rate on the mortgage loan is less than the rate on money borrowed from another source.
 Many homeowners refinance to consolidate their debt.
-At face value, replacing high interest debt with a low interest mortgage is a good idea.
+At face value, replacing high-interest debt with a low-interest mortgage is a good idea.
 Unfortunately, refinancing does not bring automatic financial prudence.
 Take this step only if you are convinced you can resist the temptation to spend once the refinancing relieves you from debt.

 Overall, the best way to determine if refinancing is best for you, is to speak with an expert.
-Ryan Michell is a mortgage broker in Regina who is an expert in refinancing mortgages and can work with you to ensure you make the right decisions.
+Ryan Michell is a mortgage broker who is an expert in refinancing mortgages and can work with you to ensure you make the right decisions.